 Clustering, on the other hand, divides records into separate groups with similar items.
 As an example, consider uploading images to a social network.
 To sort their pictures, the website might try to juxtapose pictures with the same person.
 However, the website does not know who is on which picture and how many different people are represented in their photo collection.
 A sensible approach would be to extract all faces and form groups with similar faces.

-Another common application of unsupervised algorithms is preprocessing for supervised algorithms.
+Another typical application of unsupervised algorithms is preprocessing for supervised algorithms.
 A new representation of the data increases the learning accuracy of the monitored algorithm or reduces the memory and time overhead.

 There are two types of algorithms commonly used in unsupervised learning:

-Unsupervised learning can be very useful if you do not know exactly what to do with the data provided or in which direction the analysis should go.
+Unsupervised Learning can be beneficial if you do not know exactly what to do with the data provided or in which direction the analysis should go.
 It thus offers the data scientist the opportunity to bring a little light into the dark.